-Warning: This story contains major spoilers from Friday’s episode of Once Upon a Time.
+Warning: This story contains major spoilers from Once Upon a Time.
 Read at your own risk!

-It's been the question plaguing Once Upon a Time fans throughout the show's rebooted seventh season: What the heck is going on with the timeline?
+It's the question that plagued Once Upon a Time fans throughout the show's seventh and final season: What the heck is going on with the timeline?

 At the close of season 6, the show jumped ahead in time.
 A cursed, grown-up Henry (Andrew J. West) was living in Seattle when he's approached by his daughter, Lucy (Alison Fernandez), to help save his family.
 The scene left many fans scratching their heads, wondering how it would be possible for Henry to already have an 8-year-old daughter.

-Friday’s episode finally answered that question, as Regina (Lana Parrilla) desperately tried to convince a still-cursed Henry that she's actually his mother.
+Season seven's episode titled "Is This Henry Mills?" finally answered that question, as Regina (Lana Parrilla) desperately tried to convince a still-cursed Henry that she's actually his mother.
 She tries to explain that Eloise (Emma Booth) cast a curse on them that actually sent them back in time, meaning a younger version of Henry is still currently living in Storybrooke at that very moment.

-Older Henry doesn't believe her until he calls younger Henry himself, ultimately imparting some wisdom that eventually spurs his younger self to eventually leave Storybrooke to find his own story, which is what we saw in the season 7 premiere.
+Older Henry doesn't believe her until he calls younger Henry himself, ultimately imparting some wisdom that spurs his younger self to eventually leave Storybrooke and find his own story, which is what we saw in the season 7 premiere.

-In case you're still not following how this is possible, think of it this way: Henry left Storybrooke in the season 7 premiere, went off to live his life in another realm, where he met and fell in love with Cinderella (Dania Ramirez), with whom he had a child.
-The curse was then cast on Lucy's eighth birthday, sending these fairy tale characters to the real-life town of Hyperion Heights in their past, but Storybrooke's present.
+In case you're still not following how this is possible, think of it this way: Henry left Storybrooke in the season 7 premiere and went off to live his life in another realm — where he met and fell in love with Cinderella (Dania Ramirez), with whom he had a child.
+The curse was then cast on Lucy's eighth birthday, sending these fairy tale characters to the magic-free town of Hyperion Heights in their past, but in Storybrooke's present.